 No. 3 Vols trounce Wake Forest 83-64 for 6th straight win

-No. 3 Vols trounce Wake Forest 83-64 for 6th straight winTennessee guard Admiral Schofield (5) looks for the pass as Wake Forest guard Chaundee Brown (23) defends in the first half of an NCAA college basketball game Saturday, Dec.
-22, 2018, in Knoxville, Tenn.
-(AP Photo/Shawn Millsaps)

-KNOXVILLE, Tenn.
-(AP) -- Grant Williams had 22 points and 10 rebounds as No. 3 Tennessee trounced Wake Forest 83-64 on Saturday for its sixth consecutive victory.
+KNOXVILLE, Tenn. — Grant Williams had 22 points and 10 rebounds as No. 3 Tennessee trounced Wake Forest 83-64 on Saturday for its sixth consecutive victory.

 Kyle Alexander scored a career-high 19 points and had 8 rebounds to help Tennessee (10-1) extend its home winning streak to 15 games.
 The Volunteers haven’t lost at Thompson-Boling Arena since last season, falling 94-84 to Auburn on Jan.
 2.